 You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm.
 You have a new cannula each time you have treatment.

-You have nivolumab every 2 to 4 weeks, over 30 or 60 minutes depending on your cancer type.
+It’s usually given every 2 to 4 weeks, over 30 or 60 minutes depending on your cancer type.
+Your doctor or nurse will tell you more about this.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.